Dispute Between a Man and His Ba

-The Dispute between a man and his Ba or The Debate Between a Man and his Soul is an ancient Egyptian text dating to the Middle Kingdom.
-The text is considered to fall into the genre of Sebayt, a form of Egyptian wisdom literature.
+The Dispute between a man and his Ba or The Debate Between a Man and his Soul is an ancient Egyptian text probably written during the rule of Amenemhat III in the Middle Kingdom.
+However, the composition took place earlier because corrections and misreadings in the existing text show it to be a copy.

+The text is considered to fall into the genre of sebayt, a form of ancient Egyptian wisdom literature.
 The text takes the form of a dialogue between a man struggling to come to terms with the hardship of life, and his ba soul.
+The text has received significant scholarly attention, and has been translated to English at least 26 times.